Literacy & Numeracy

 Students lease a school owned iPad for 3 years and are provided with appropriate insurance, protective case and educational apps as part of the lease price.
 In Foundation, students have access to a classroom pod of 10 iPads.

 We have a strong focus and dedicated culture at Blackburn Primary School to focusing on student wellbeing and welfare.
 We explicitly teach skills to enhance emotional understanding and literacy in order to develop our students into resilient young members of the community.
 Our values are a core part of our teaching philosophy, complimented with the Respectful Relationships program and the Resilience Project.
-Gratitude, Empathy, Mindfulness, Resilient and the Growth Mindset are all philosophies we strongly align with.
+Gratitude, Empathy, Mindfulness, Resilience and the Growth Mindset are all philosophies we strongly align with.

 As part of the Victorian Curriculum, Respectful Relationships is taught from Foundation to Grade 6.
 We strive for a culture of respect and equality across our entire school community in all aspects of school life, whether it be in classrooms, the staff room, sporting or social events.
 We believe that by enabling each student to understand their emotions and feel positive emotions will allow them to lead a healthy lifestyle which will positively affect their academic outcomes and relationships with their peers and teachers.
 Our staff participate in frequent professional development to support these programs.